cudoventures/cudos-noded-packager/README.md

 # Cudos Daemon binary packaging

+## Notes

-Packages are produced by the code in this repository and published on a "Proof of Concept" basis for public download.
-Please see the following details on how to install a Cudos node daemon using these binary packages, on a Linux system.
+The binary packages are produced by the scripting in this git repository, directly from the code in the original git repositories and published on a "Proof of Concept" basis for public download from yum/apt repositories.

-Every Cudos Node major version has its own repository to maintain separation while still allowing security and utility upgrades to older versions.
+Every Cudos Node major version has its own yum/apt repository to maintain separation while still allowing security and utility upgrades to older versions.

-The correct mix of package names and versions can be set up by install a "Cudos Network Definition" package, which is another rpm/deb package that contains the relevant genesis and node address files for the given network.
+The correct mix of package names and versions can be set up by installing a "Cudos Network Pack", which is another rpm/deb package that contains the relevant genesis and node address files for the given network.

 In order to allow easier integration of the various components the directory locations